In the Event of a Wildfire

 - Access (Main roads?
 Four wheel drive roads? trails?
 Where are they?
 Street names?)

-Get your "Grab and Go" bag ready to go.
+- Get your "Grab and Go" bag ready to go (What is a Grab and Go bag?)

-Keep your radio on and tuned to a local station - listen for reception site location and keep
+- Keep your radio on and tuned to a local station - listen for reception site location and keep telephone lines clear

 - Evacuation Alert: must be ready to leave on short notice